 The African Leopard tortoise is the 4th largest tortoise in the world and they can reach lengths of 2 feet and weigh over 80 pounds.
 These tortoises are found in sub-Saharan Africa grassland habitats.

-NOTE: AVAILABLE FOR ALL JUNGLE ROOM EVENTS AND SOME MOBILE EVENTS.
+NOTE: AVAILABLE FOR SOME MOBILE EVENTS.

 NOT AVAILABLE FOR MOBILE PARTIES

 Like all toads, the European toad has rough skin.
 They have keen eyesight and are efficient hunters, rarely missing a prey item.
 Their diet consists primarily of invertebrates, including insects, spiders, and worms.
 It is distributed throughout mainland Europe, Britain, Scandinavia, western-central Asia, and northwestern Africa.

 This small amphibian comes from Malaysia.
 Also known as a Chubby Frog, they blow themselves up like a balloon to keep from being eaten.

 Also known as Giant Tree Frogs, they are the largest tree frogs in the world.
 They come from the rainforests of Australia and New Guinea.